-Note: For a fault with the coolant loss sensor that does not shut down the engine, see CID 111 in the Testing And Adjusting, "Troubleshooting Diagnostic Codes".
+Note: For a fault with the coolant loss sensor that does not shut down the engine, see Testing And Adjusting, "Troubleshooting Diagnostic Codes".

 - a.
-Make a note of all the engine information that is showing on the lower display of the GSC when the following faults do not shut down the engine: engine overspeed, low oil pressure, and high water temperature. - b.
+For the following faults, make a note of all the engine information that is showing on the lower display of the GSC. - engine overspeed - low oil pressure - high water temperature fault that does not shut down the engine - b.
 View the related setpoints.
 See Systems Operation, "Engine/Generator Setpoint Viewing OP2". - c.
 Compare the engine information that is showing on the lower display with the related setpoints.